roadkillwiki/roadkill/readme.md

   * If you want to use SQLite or SQLServer CE, empty databases can be found `/lib/Test-databases/SqlCE` or Sqlite.
 * You can also install Roadkill using the unattended url, e.g.: http://localhost/install/Unattended?datastoretype=sqlserver2008&connectionstring=database=roadkill;uid=sa;pwd=Passw0rd;server=.\SQLEXPRESS

-### Connection strings
+### Connection strings/Appsettings

-When starting from scratch you will need to rename the `connectionStrings_toRename.config` file in `src/Roadkill.Web/` to `connectionStrings.config`.
-To ensure sensitive data doesn't get pushed, connectionStrings.config is ignored by git.
+When starting from scratch you will need to copy and rename the `connectionStrings_toRename.config` file in `src/Roadkill.Web/` to `connectionStrings.config`.
+You will also need to copy and rename `appsettings.CopyToDevel.json` to `appsettings.Development.json` in `src/Roadkill.API/`.
+To ensure sensitive data doesn't get pushed, connectionStrings.config and appsettings.Development.json are ignored by git.

 ### npm
 You may need to run an `npm install` from the `src/Roadkill.Web` directory before running.